BekirAktas/GoLearning/README.md

 # GoLearning

-I will update this every week while learning go
+I will update this every week while learning Golang